 After a few months, I figured out that position wasn't quite as it was advertised and I didn't see any options for grows, so after finishing all ongoing projects, I quit.
 Again I didn't have any plan, my wife and I were exploring other opportunities for relocation, travelled a lot, and I keep working as a freelancer.
 Experience and decent hourly rate allowed me to don't be in a rush and explore around.

-While I was in Germany, a recruiter on LinkedIn asked if I want to come back to the Emirates.
-As usual, I replied that really not but would be great if he can share details.
-He promised that the opportunity is excellent and convinced me to have a call.
-I replied: "Let's try".
+While I was in Germany, a recruiter on LinkedIn asked if I wanted to come back to the Emirates.
+As usual, I replied that not really but it would be great if he could share details.
+He promised that it was an excellent opportunity and convinced me to have a call.
+I replied: "Let's give it a try".
 A few days later, I had an interview with a lead designer in this company.
-From the first minutes, we found common language as both of us had to background in architecture.
-After a pleasant call, she asked me what do I think, and I replied: "Let's try".
+Right away, we found a common language as both of us had a background in architecture.
+After a pleasant call, she asked me what I thought, and I replied: "Let's give it a try".
 In a few days, I received an offer and soon replied: "Let's give it try".
 I was "giving it a try” for more than four years.

-This time I knew where I'm moving and what to expect.
-On the beginning, this company was a fast-growing startup with a very experimenting environment.
-The main product was a tool to work with big data for large corporations and government.
-Project is so large and complex that I'm having new exciting challenges regularly.
+This time I knew where I was moving to and what to expect.
+In the beginning, this company was a fast-growing startup with a very experimental environment.
+The main product was a tool to work with big data for large corporations and governments.
+The project was so large and complex that I was coming across new exciting challenges regularly.

-After settling a little bit, I realized that doing corporate stuff is kind of cool, but I need to find something to do in the free time that will keep my creative mind in good shape.
-So I decided to explore more VR and AR fields.
-During two years I was spending all of my free time on researches and experiments.
-I created the largest publication about design for AR and VR on Medium, curated newsletter, released few tools and templates, interviewed dozens of people, made hundreds of concepts and designs.
+After settling in a little bit, I realized that doing corporate stuff is kind of cool, but I needed to find something to do in my free time that would keep my creative mind in good shape.
+So I decided to explore the VR and AR fields more.
+During these years I was spending all of my free time on research and experiments.
+I created the largest publication about design for AR and VR on Medium, curated a newsletter, released a few tools and templates, interviewed dozens of people, created hundreds of concepts and designs.

-A right combination of a challenging project, progressive environment and supportive team made me stay on this place for four years already.
-Now I'm convinced that I'm not some kind of parasite that can only jump between assignments.
+The right combination of a challenging project, progressive environment, and supportive team made me stay in this place for over four years.
+I moved forward only after realizing that I'm not some kind of parasite that can only jump between assignments.

-Gradually and unexpectedly, I got an opportunity to working semi-remotely.
-I enjoy this opportunity, as I was working remotely for a years before it became cool.
-Remote work can be challenging and requires some level of self-organization, but benefits from the ability to focus on tasks and delivery instead of long commute and chats over cooler impossible to overestimate.
+Remote work can be challenging and requires some level of self-organization, but the benefits you get from the ability to focus on tasks and delivery instead of long commutes and chats over the water cooler are impossible to overestimate.
 I think that I'm becoming some kind of remote evangelist.
-Maybe I need to write more about remote work to share my experience and insights.

 I still feel like I'm just starting up.
-My diversified experience allows me feeling comfortable with any project on any scale.
-In the same time, I'm an eternal student, who is always looking forward to new challenges.
+My diversified experience allows me to feel comfortable with any project on any scale.
+At the same time, I'm an eternal student, who is always looking forward to new challenges.
 So stay tuned...